PET in drug biodistribution studies

 In PET biodistribution study the concentration-time course of the isotope label, used to label the drug molecule, is easy to measure in the tissue of interest.
 If the course of concentration in blood plasma is simultaneously assessed, then it is possible to apply kinetic compartmental models to estimate plasma-to-tissue clearance and distribution volume (equilibrium tissue-to-plasma ratio) of the drug.
 Often the measured total radioactivity concentration in plasma and tissue consists of both the authentic labelled drug and its label-carrying metabolites; the plasma curve must then be corrected for metabolites, while the contribution of label-carrying metabolites to the tissue curves could be taken into account in the kinetic models.

 In central nervous system, the blood-brain barrier forms the first obstacle to many drug candidates, letting through mainly small-molecular weight lipophilic compounds.
 In other tissues the permeability of endothelial barrier is less limiting, and very permeable in the spleen, liver, and bone marrow.
 Endothelial cells express a wide array of transporters and receptors, which can carry therapeutic drugs and radiopharmaceuticals across the barrier.
 ATP-dependent export proteins, mainly P-glycoprotein (P-gp, ABCB1) transports diverse substrates from CNS to the capillaries, effectively minimizing the biodistribution of many drug candidates in the brain.
 Cancer can develop multidrug resistance by up-regulation of transporters that remove anticancer drugs from the cancer cells (Pérez-Tomás, 2006).
+Polymorphism of genes encoding for transporters leads to variability in the pharmacokinetics and clinical response to their substrate drugs.
 Concomitant administration of multiple drugs that are recognized by the same transporters may lead to changes in pharmacokinetics and side effects or loss of efficacy.
 This transporter-mediated drug-drug interaction (DDI) can be studied with PET, using labelled drug with and without transporter inhibitor (Langer, 2016; Tournier et al., 2018).

 - PK one-compartment model